-If you prefer the organizational aspects of backpacks, but also really love the functionality and the easiness of travelling with a suitcase, then a wheeled backpack is for you.
+If you prefer the organizational aspects of backpacks, but also really love the functionality and the easiness of traveling with a suitcase, then a wheeled backpack (or rolling duffel bag) is for you.
 It’s the best of both worlds – a bag that is designed as a backpack, with all of the features we know and love (including shoulder straps), but with the addition of wheels and a wheel handle.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!